ironmansoftware/universal-dashboard/src/UniversalDashboard/Help/New-UDTreeView.md

 ```

 ### -BackgroundColor
-Background color of the footer.
-If not specified, will use the NavBarBackgrondColor set on New-UDDashboard.
+The background color of the tree view.

 ```yaml
 Type: DashboardColor